Popscotch/Clicker-Game-Tutorial/README.md

 }
 ```

-### Step 5
+### Step 5 - Putting it all together

-Now the `clicksPerSecond` value still doesn't actually do anything yet, you first need to add some functionality to allow it to increase our clicks over time, and you also want to see this happening visually without having to do anything.
+The `clicksPerSecond` value doesn't actually do anything yet, so we need to add some functionality to allow it to increase our clicks over time, and we also want to see this happening visually without having to do anything.

 This is possible using the `setInterval` function.

-First, make an `init` function.
+First, we make an `init` function.
 There's nothing special about the word `init`, it's usually a term reserved for functions that are executed when the page loads up.

-At the top of your `scripts.js` file, start with adding the following:
+At the top of the `scripts.js` file, start by adding the following:
 ```JS
 function init() {
     // Code goes here
 }
 ```

-Then, at the very bottom of that file, just add this line:
+Then, at the very bottom of that file, we add this line:

 ```JS
 init();